Stacie Geller, PhD

 PhD, Department of Management and Policy, College of Business and Public Administration, University of Arizona

-Stacie Geller, PhD is the Associate Head for Research in the Department and Director of the UIC Center for Research on Women and Gender/Center of Excellence in Women's Health.
-Dr. Geller is a health services researcher and epidemiologist with expertise in women's health issues, complementary and alternative medicine, maternal mortality and morbidity, and has published extensively in these areas.
+Stacie Geller, PhD is a health services researcher and epidemiologist with expertise in women's health issues, complementary and alternative medicine, maternal mortality and morbidity, and has published extensively in these areas.
 She has a well established national and international research career, has published over 75 peer-reviewed manuscripts, has been awarded numerous research grants and has conducted several NIH funded clinical trials.

 Dr. Geller is the PI of the NIH funded BIRCWH program, a K12 institutional career development grant for women’s health researchers, and has personally mentored many faculty members and fellows, particularly in the areas of research and career development.